nadavmatalon/chitter/README.md

 In case the app doesn't look right in __Safari__ (content is showing but without any css styling), this may be due to the security settings.
-To solve this, under 'Perferences > privacy settings', check if 'Block cookies' is set to 'Always' and 'From third parties and advertisers'(the default).
+To solve this, under 'Perferences > privacy settings', check if 'Block cookies' is set to 'Always' and if it does change it to 'from third parties and advertisers' (that's the default).
 In addition, click the 'Remove all website data' to clear the session cookies.
 After that, it should work as it intended.

 ##  Testing